druid-io/druid-io.github.io/druid.md

 [BigQuery/Dremel](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/36632.pdf),
 Google's
 [PowerDrill](http://vldb.org/pvldb/vol5/p1436_alexanderhall_vldb2012.pdf), and
 search infrastructure.
-Druid creates mostly immutable views of data and stores the data in data structures highly optimized for aggregations and filters.
+Druid indexes data to create mostly immutable views, and stores the data in a format highly optimized for aggregations and filters.
 A Druid cluster is composed of various types of nodes, each designed to do a small set of things very well.